Aggravations

 The Therapeutic Aggravation

 In all natural medicine, there is a saying ‘worse before better’.
-This phenomenon can be clearly seen in a few patients, following homeopathic or other natural medicine treatment.
+This phenomenon can be clearly seen in a few patients, following treatment with natural medicine.
+It can be especially noticeable following homeopathic treatment and is clearly reported by homeopathic vets and homeopathic doctors, probably because the healing stimulus of homeopathy is so targeted, so powerful and so free of any masking, modulating or suppressive effect.
+It is also reported after treatment with acupuncture and with chiropractic manipulation.
 It is rarely severe but it is very important.
 It is neither a function of the medicine nor of the methodology or medical discipline but it is a result of the body's own healing process.
-It is called a 'therapeutic aggravation'.
+It is called a ‘therapeutic aggravation'.

 What the term implies is that the external symptoms of a disease (e.g. in the skin or ears) may appear to become worse, as the body commences its healing process.
-Along with this, however, is a concomitant improvement in internal well-being, as evinced by increased ‘joie de vivre’, playfulness, alertness, reversion to old (perhaps long-forgotten) activities etc.
+Along with this, however, is a concomitant improvement in internal well-being, as evinced by increased ‘joie de vivre’, liveliness, playfulness and alertness, often with reversion to old (perhaps long-forgotten) activities and customs.

 On the other hand, if a worsening of external symptoms occurs without internal improvement, then it is possible that this is a worsening despite the remedy, rather than because of it.
-Such a development can be a sign of an incorrect or ineffective remedy.
+Such a development can be a sign of an incorrect or ineffective medicine or intervention.

-In either case, alert your veterinary surgeon, so that the signs can be properly interpreted.
+In either case, alert the prescribing veterinary surgeon, so that the signs can be properly interpreted and managed.

 If a genuine 'homeopathic aggravation' occurs:

-a) Stop the remedy - it will nonetheless continue working its beneficial effects for some time after this.
+a) Stop the remedy – its beneficial effects will nonetheless continue for some time after this.

 b) Alert your homeopathic veterinary surgeon in a timely fashion.